 reconciling different approaches.

-“For these cultures that are trying to figure out who and where and what enters and what leaves, it forms a crossroads,” says Twitty, an apt commentary on the state of the south.
+“For these cultures that are trying to figure out who and where and what enters and what leaves, it forms a crossroads,” says Twitty, an apt commentary on the state of the south today.

-When it comes to the racism embedded in Southern food today, that crossroad remains profoundly divisive.
+When it comes to the racism embedded in Southern food, that crossroad remains profoundly fraught.
 “Some of our most delicious food came to us through strife and oppression and struggle,” says Twitty.
 “Are we willing to own that and are we willing to make better moral choices based on that knowledge?”

 It’s not a simple question.
 “Can you really handle the weight of your history?
 The baggage, the luggage?
 And if you can, what are you going to do with it?” he asks.
 “That's where I'm at right now.”

 Twitty will be looking for answers, where else, but in the kitchen.
-As he walks on the stage at American History museum, and takes his place behind at the makeshift counter, he starts the demonstration by explaining the story behind the red bearded rice, known for three centuries across continents, grown by enslaved people and by black farmers after the Civil War, a lost staple of the early American diet coming back to life in his careful hands.
+As he walks on the stage at American History Museum, and takes his place behind at the makeshift counter, he begins the demonstration by explaining that story behind the red bearded rice, known for three centuries across continents, grown by enslaved people and by black farmers after the Civil War, a lost staple of the early American diet coming back to life in his careful hands.

 Michael Twitty will be appearing at a Smithsonian Associates event which traces the history of Southern cooking on Thursday, August 10.
 Tickets can be purchased here.